duthied/Free-Friendika/doc/Settings.md

 You should not place your logs into any directory that is accessible from the web.
 If you have to, and you are using the default configuration from Apache, you should choose a name for the logfile ending in ``.log`` or ``.out``.
+Should you use another web server, please make sure that you have the correct accessrules in place so that your log files are not accessible.

 There are five different log levels: Normal, Trace, Debug, Data and All.
 Specifying different verbosities of information and data written out to the log file.